How could you resist delicious vanilla cupcakes topped with a full-flavored chocolate red wine buttercream?

 If you've been reading here for a while, you know that my friends, Kyle and Jeff, throw the best parties and that those parties typically involve wine (exhibit a, b, and c).
 And the most ridiculously awesome food you've ever seen.
 This weekend was their 5th annual wine pairing party and was definitely the best one yet (and that's saying a lot!).
 Over the years, I've brought dessert to the party and I typically try to incorporate wine into the dessert in some way.
 I've done red and white wine cupcakes and red wine truffles.
 This year I went with Mini Vanilla Cupcakes with Chocolate Red Wine Buttercream.

-The cupcakes were nothing overly special, but I did add a double dose of vanilla into them because I wanted them to be full flavored.
-I almost used Wilton’s Champagne flavoring in the cupcake batter, but then I wasn’t sure it would be appropriate to combine champagne and red wine into one treat.
-Though I’d totally argue that they go fabulously together!
+On the surface, the vanilla cupcakes are really nothing overly special, though I did add a double dose of vanilla into them because I wanted them to be full flavored.
+I almost used Wilton's Champagne flavoring in the cupcake batter, but then I wasn't sure it would be appropriate to combine champagne and red wine into one treat.
+Though I'd totally argue that they go fabulously together!
+But the chocolate red wine buttercream is really where it's at with these cupcakes.
+You need to try these!!

-Then, slowly mix the dry ingredients into the butter and sugar mixture, alternating with 1/2 C whole milk.
-Add 2 T vanilla and mix until just blended.
+Then, slowly mix the dry ingredients into the butter and sugar mixture, alternating with whole milk.
+Add vanilla and mix until just blended.

-Now, in another separate medium-sized bowl, whisk 3 egg whites with a hand mixer or whisk (you gotta have a lot of arm strength to do it by hand!) until stiff peaks form.
-And gently fold the egg whites into the batter, until just blended.
+I love making cupcakes with the egg white method.
+All you have to do is beat egg whites with a hand mixer or whisk (you gotta have a lot of arm strength to do it by hand!) until stiff peaks form.
+And then gently fold the egg whites into the batter, until just blended.
+This helps make the cupcakes extra light and fluffy.

-In the bowl of a stand mixer or in a large bowl with a hand mixer, beat 1 C (2 sticks) butter until creamy.
-Then slowly blend in 4 1/2 C powdered sugar, cup by cup until it’s well-combined.
+In the bowl of a stand mixer or in a large bowl with a hand mixer, beat butter until creamy.
+Then slowly blend in powdered sugar, cup by cup until it's well-combined.

-Mix in 1 t vanilla and 1/4 C red wine.
+Mix in vanilla and ¼ cup of red wine.
 If your buttercream is too thick, add another teaspoon red wine at a time.
 The more red wine, the better!
-But still… you don’t want your frosting to be too runny or it won’t pipe well.
+But still... you don't want your frosting to be too runny or it won't pipe well.
 Plus, the less you put in the buttercream, the more you can straight drink!

 To pipe the swirl design onto the mini cupcakes, I simply took one pastry bag fitted with a coupler and tip and filled with halfway with the red wine-only buttercream on one side and the chocolate red wine buttercream on the other.
 It helps if you place the pastry bag in a drinking glass to fill.
-Martha Stewart has a good tutorial, but she recommends piping the two frostings into a third bag… And I didn’t really feel like using three pastry bags for this!
+Martha Stewart has a good tutorial, but she recommends piping the two frostings into a third bag...
+And I didn't really feel like using three pastry bags for this, so I just scooped the frostings into one bag instead.

-I used Wilton tip #2A.
-If you’re making full-sized cupcakes, you’ll probably want to use #1A.
+I used Wilton tip #2A (affiliate link).
+If you're making full-sized cupcakes, you'll probably want to use #1A (affiliate link).
 Starting at the outside edge of the cupcake, pipe red wine buttercream in circular fashion all the way around until you get to the center.
 Continue to squeeze as you lift the tip.

 I should mention that for the wine, I used La Maialina Gertrude Toscana, which is a dry red wine and one of my family's favorites.
 Partly because of the adorable bottle.
 And partly because it's a good every day wine that is reasonably priced and delicious-tasting.

-I love how the wine just slightly tinted pink the buttercream frosting.
-But I also loved how it tasted.
-The chocolate red wine buttercream was most definitely the best chocolate buttercream I’ve ever made.
+I love how the wine just slightly tints the buttercream frosting pink.
+But I also loved how it tastes.
+The chocolate red wine buttercream is most definitely the best chocolate buttercream I've ever made.
 I will proudly admit I ate quite a bit of it when I licked the beaters.
 Frosting shots are probably the best thing in the world.
+Wine frosting shots are even better.

 I also forgot how much I love mini cupcakes.
 You can pretty much eat these in one bite if you're feeling bold.
 Otherwise, two bites.
 And then you can have another.
 And maybe even another after that.